-How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
-Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
-Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
+Even if your neighborhood is walkable, you may still have to drive to your place of work.
+Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
 The greatest number of commuters in Long Beach City Center neighborhood spend between 30 and 45 minutes commuting one-way to work (31.9% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
 However, there is also a significant group of residents (10.1%) who commute over an hour in each direction.

 Here most residents (77.0%) drive alone in a private automobile to get to work.
 In addition, quite a number also hop out the door and walk to work to get to work (9.0%) .
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.

 Analytics built by: Location, Inc.

 Raw data sources: National Agriculture Statistics Service, U.S. Department of Agriculture, Federal Housing Finance Agency, U.S. Department of Housing and Urban Development, U.S. Bureau of the Census, U.S. Geological Service, American Community Survey.